bdmagnuson/hsrdl/README.md

 # hsrdl

 hsrdl is a parser/generator for SRDL 1.0 register definition files.
+The purpose of SRDL is do define hardware registers so that RTL can get be automatically generated along with consistant verification and sw collateral.

 The specification is available [here](http://www.accellera.org/images/downloads/standards/systemrdl/SystemRDL_2.0_Jan2018.pdf).

-The are two currently supported backends that emit Verilog implemeting the register definition and a UVM RAL package for integration into a testbench.
+The are two currently supported backends
+* Verilog RTL
+* UVM Register Access Layer

 # Example #
 ```